tiagoleonmelo/face-recognition/draft.md

 Face recognition has proven to be of more and more use as technology advances.
 Real-time identification of individuals, further security when unlocking personal devices or implementing a social credit point system.
 Unlike face detection, which consists of identifying where in a picture can faces be spotted [Omid no PPT q vinha com o DataSet], face recognition focuses on understanding who the face in a picture belongs to; in other words, identifying people.
 As mentioned before, this project aims to propose and develop a well-performing Machine Learning model that is able to recognize and identify faces with acceptable efficiency.
 This paper has the goal of explaining the thought process behind the development of said project, the obtained results when testing, validating and comparing different models and how feature extraction via PCA can prove to be of extreme relevance on such projects.

-This article is structured in the following manner: we will start by briefly reviewing and analysing past work done in similar such problems using similar, or even the same, dataset in the State of the Art Review section.
+This article is structured in the following manner: we will start by briefly reviewing and analysing past work done in similar such problems using similar, or even the same, datasets in the State of the Art Review section.
+In the Data section, we will go through the content of the dataset, as well as explain its main features, how it was loaded, processed and split before it could be fed to our models.
+Additionally, we will also perform a short Exploratory Data Analysis by building the mean faces and Eigenfaces, which will allow us to find similar subjects and labels.
+Eigenfaces essentially consist of extracting the most relevant features regarding given subjects by means of Principal Component Analysis [paper das eigenfaces].
+Once EDA has been completed, we will proceed towards the experimentation between different models for solving the task at hand in the Picking a Model section.
+Results will be briefly discussed and compared with other model's.
+In the Fine Tuning the Model section, we will pick a model and, as the name suggests, tweak the hyperparameters in order to maximize the model's performance.
+Lastly, we will discuss and display the results and conclusions obtained from this project, in the Results and Conclusions sections, respectively.

 ## State of the Art Review